wpexpertsio/new-user-approve/readme.txt

 == Screenshots ==

 1. The backend to manage approving and denying users.
+This is an alternative to approving users.
+2. Integration with WordPress Users admin page.
+3. Filter users by status.
+4. Approve or deny users using the bulk edit feature in WordPress.

 == Changelog ==